prtkgpt/questdb.io/questdb/docs/restAPI.md

 ~~~

 When a header row is missing, column names are generated automatically.

-### Syntax
-`/imp` requests are HTTP POST, multipart requests. they accept a mixture of form and query arguments:

-@TODO

 ### ACID Compliance
 `/imp` is fully ACID compliant, although Atomicity and Durability can be relaxed to meet convenience